DigitalPublishingToolkit/Money-Lab-Reader/docs/1_2-Berardi.md

 automation of social life, and the implied dismantlement of the welfare state and impoverishment of workers, seems unstoppable.
 So people have to find the means for defending their life, their education, their health.
-In the countries (like Greece, Spain, Italy) that have suffered most from the financial aggression, people have experimented forms of social self-help, mutual services, time banks, and also alternative currencies.
+In the countries (like Greece, Spain, and Italy) that have suffered most from the financial aggression, people have experimented with forms of social self-help, mutual services, time banks, and alternative currencies.

-Insolvency – the active refusal to pay debt and undeserved taxation, the refusal to pay for basic services, the permanent occupation of spaces and buildings, and the sabotage of austerity – is the most effective way to repel the financial blackmail.
+Insolvency – the active refusal to pay debt and undeserved taxation, the refusal to pay for basic services, the permanent occupation of spaces and buildings, and the sabotage of austerity – is the most effective way to repel financial blackmail.
 But the organization of insolvency is only possible when social solidarity is strong, and in the present condition the links of solidarity are weak because of the precarization of work.
-Although they have been massively protesting in the streets, people have not been able to keep solidarity alive in the long run.
-This is why insolvency has not really grown roots in the social scene during the last years.
-Rudimentary forms of alternative currencies for local exchange have appeared in many places in Europe over the past years adding to experiences like sharing of time and of basic services and goods.
+Despite mass protests in the streets, people have not been able to keep solidarity alive in the long run.
+This is why insolvency has not really grown roots in the social scene during the last few years.
+Rudimentary forms of alternative currencies for local exchange have begun appearing in many places in Europe, adding to experiences like sharing time and basic services and goods.
 But community currencies can only become a significant form of exchange when social solidarity is strong enough to nurture trust and mutual help.
-More sophisticated forms of alternative currencies have recently been promoted by high skilled programmers: Bitcoin is the best known example.
+More sophisticated forms of alternative currencies have recently been promoted by high skilled programmers: Bitcoin being the best known example.
 Generating money is a technical problem, but replacing financial money with alternative money is a problem of trust.